 Your bike racking number will be the same as your competition number.
 We suggest that you bring a waterproof bag or container with you for your kit if it looks rainy on the day.
 This will keep your kit dry in transition until you need it.

 Relay Teams should rack their bikes in the designated relay team area.
 This will ensure that individual competitors will not be impeded at all by other relay team members.

 Race Briefing for Competitors

-There will be a race briefing for competitors at 0900 am.
+There will be a race briefing before the race (Times to be advised).
 All competitors are advised to attend this briefing in case any changes have occurred due to adverse weather conditions, tidal flow etc.

 For those novices amongst you please make sure you do a little warming up before the start of the event.
 Just a few roll downs and stretches followed by a dozen star jumps will do the trick!
 This will save muscle injury during the race.

 The Swim will be set off in waves of 20 people each based on reported swim times.
 Slowest swimmers first.
 Make sure you listen carefully to the starting marshal.
 You will swim out from the steps to the first buoy then head up river.
 Pass ALL buoys on the left that is the buoy should be on your right shoulder as you pass.

 WET SUITS SHOULD BE WORN FOR THE SWIM